In this post we look at why online exercise injuries are booming and what you can do to avoid them.

 Is this necessary or even sensible however?

 This is your heart, lungs and associated blood vessels.
-The job of this system is to deliver oxygen to your muscles and dispose of waste products so you can carry out work.
+The job of this system is to deliver oxygen to your muscles and dispose of metabolic waste products so you can continue to exercise.

 Unless you have a preexisting condition, pushing this system hard might feel unpleasant, but won’t necessarily be injurious.
-You may feel light headed, or in extreme cases feel sick.
-This is because your body will prioritise the supply of blood to the muscles, rather than the digestion of food.
-Unpleasant but hopefully without long term consequences.
+You may get light headed or in extreme cases feel sick.
+Whilst I can think of more enjoyable things, this shouldn’t have any long term consequences.

 This includes your muscles, tendons, ligaments and bones.
 It’s job is to create movement and stability by reacting to the forces that are placed on it.
 It’s injuries to this system that show up in the statistics I mentioned earlier.